saulius-lipkevicius/Transformed_GA/model/README.md

 Authors suggest to use *learning rate = x* (saltinis) Also, to optimize training time, we suggest to test *batch_size = y*, however it is related to learning rate linearly. (saltinis)

+- [ ] ADAMW optimizacija:
+an optimizer with weight decay fixed that can be used to fine-tuned models Adam (Kingma & Ba, 2015) [42] is one of the most popular and widely used optimization algorithms and often the go-to optimizer for NLP researchers.
+It is often thought that Adam clearly outperforms vanilla stochastic gradient descent (SGD).
+However, while it converges much faster than SGD, it has been observed that SGD with learning rate annealing slightly outperforms Adam (Wu et al., 2016)
+- [ ] How you can train a model on a single or multi GPU server with batches larger than the GPUs memory or when even a single training sample won’t fit (!),

 * If have more than 1 GPU:
   ```sh